realfaiq/100-Days-of-Python/README.md

 Day-53: Developed a content based recommender system using TMDB movies data-set from kaggle. <br />
 Day-54: Implemented Logistic Regression on gender classification dataset from kaggle. <br />
 Day-55: Started Learning localization and detection.
 Practiced and Implemented SVM in python. <br />
+Day-56: Had a deeper dive into localization and detection.
+Practiced and Implemented KNN in python. <br />